 A UsageConstraintSpecification is intended to describe the allowed usage of the constrainedParts.

 A UsageConstraintSpecification is a container for various UsageConstraints each representing a single constraint.
 The sequencing of the UsageConstraints specifies the priority: a general denial may be relativized by a following UsageConstraint and vice-versa.
-The relationships UsageConstraint.usageNode and UsageConstraint.project make it possible to specify at which UsageNodes respectively in which Projects the regarded PartVersions are allowed / denied being used
+The relationships UsageConstraint.usageNode and UsageConstraint.project make it possible to specify at which UsageNodes respectively in which Projects the regarded PartVersions are allowed / denied being used..

 Basic Datatypes